-In a year that's become synonymous with division, it is all the more important to remind ourselves and others of our shared humanity and cohabitation on this miraculous Earth.
+In a time that is riddled with division, it is all the more important to remind ourselves and others of our shared humanity and cohabitation on this miraculous Earth.
 For every reaction there is an opposite and equal reaction; moments of political and social upheaval often reveal the deeper humanity that exists in each and every one of us.

 As mushrooms share food, communicate, and replenish the world's resources through their webs of mycelium, there exists a kind of mycelium that binds all of us together too.

-As we close the chapter on 2018 and move bright-eyed towards a new year, may we keep this compassion and gratitude at the front and center.
+As we close the chapter on this year and move bright-eyed towards a new year, may we keep this compassion and gratitude at the front and center.
 Acting with empathy and living our lives to the fullest.